macaraigmariongithub/dark-and-light/README.md

 ### Feature

 * A website that practice changes style dynamically with only JS and CSS .
-* There are light mode and dark mode. each mode corresponds to day and night of Seoul.
+* There are light mode and dark mode. each mode corresponds to day and night of Manila.
 * save theme mode state
 * responsive screen